tulostenalor/tron/README.md

     - note: default mode (false) is sharding
     - example `-m true` (to run tests concurrently) | `-m false` (to shard the tests)

+## Example
+An example configuration alongside with test application has been provided in <b>./example</b> folder.